-Types of Bankruptcy We Handle in Orlando
+Types of Bankruptcys We Handle in Orlando

-Bankruptcy filings in Orlando may fall in one of the several categories.
+Bankruptcy filings in bankruptcy court in Orlando may fall in one of the several categories.
 Each category is named after the chapter of the bankruptcy code that describes it.
 Overall, the bankruptcy chapter you file under mainly depends on your income, your debts, your assets, type of debt (secured vs. unsecured) and your overall goal of filing bankruptcy.
 Most debtors will file for either Chapter 7, 11 or 13.
 Individuals mostly utilize Chapters 7 and 13 while Chapter 11 is mostly associated with businesses.

 Chapter 7 Bankruptcy Lawyer Orlando

 Chapter 7 bankruptcy is a process of liquidating a debtor’s nonexempt assets in order to pay off creditors.
-It is usually the choice of persons without a regular income, little to no assets and who have been unable to service their consumer debt.
+It is usually the choice of persons without a regular income, little to no assets and who have been unable to pay their consumer debt.
 The typical Chapter 7 debtor has large unsecured debt (such as credit card debt or medical bills) and hardly any assets.
 One must pass a Means Test (see description further down this page) to be eligible for chapter 7 bankruptcy.